Craps Guide

 Don’t Pass and Don’t Come, Plus Laying Odds

 Betting on the don’t pass and don’t come lines while laying odds is the bet that has the least house edge of all the bets in craps, which is what makes this strategy so attractive among table games.
-The only downside to this betting strategy is that even if you place table minimum bets, your total wager can be quite large, which is a risk to lose more money than you would if you opted to place single bets.
+The only downside to this betting strategy is that even if you place table minimum bets, your total wager can be quite large, which is a risk of losing more money than you would if you opted to place single bets.

 “Place” Bets on 6 and 8